This Step: Take Driver Training

 Take Driver Training in North Dakota

 Your North Dakota instruction permit allows you to legally practice driving on ND roads while being supervised.
 If you are 16 years old or older, get in as much behind-the-wheel practice as possible before taking your road test.
-If you are younger than 16 years old, you must also take driver training.
+If you are younger than 16 years old, you must also take driver's training.

 A) Take a Behind-the-Wheel Driver Training Course